VISAGE MYSTERIUX — Self Portrait

 Client: ian-v. studios

-I lived in Addis Ababa for 4 years, going to school at an International School.
+I lived in Addis Ababa, Ethiopia for 4 years, going to school at the International School.
 As an international student and artist, I applied the theme of face painting to my self portrait in mix of combining a stunning self portrait photographed by Arnold Rossa, and a mix of digital art to be part of my series of "Faces".
-This is my 3rd expression.
-The expression of "Inner Red".

 The red paint stripe represents some of my traits: Energy, Passion, Action .
-Also, RED stands for pain, and I believe that our pain is what brings the best of us at times, and as an artist, I bring it out through my work.
-As an artist, my goal is to observe the world as it is, and to bring my imagination and personality to it-to give it something more unique.
-This personal portrait was to express more in-depth who I am to my audience.
+Also, RED stands for pain, and I believe that our pain is what brings the best of us at times, and as an artist.
+As an artist, my goal is to observe the world as it is.

 FACE 1 - Infectious Expression